How to Cure a Sugar Hangover (Yes, They’re Real!)

 When the extra insulin pumps into your bloodstream to help with the sugar surge, it can cause a version of low blood sugar.
 Because so much insulin was released, it’s putting away all the sugar in your bloodstream, and that’s when you basically crash and burn, usually a few hours after you binged on sugar.
 It’s as if the insulin worked too well, and the plummeting blood sugar and makes you feel symptoms similar to a hangover.

 While ideally you’re not overeating sugar, we’ve all been there at one point in time.
 But sugar hangovers are not inevitable even if you have too many sweets.
-Here are some steps you can take to keep those hangover symptoms at bay:
+Wondering how to get rid of a sugar headache?
+Discover our sugar hangover cure and the steps you can take to keep those hangover symptoms at bay:

 1. Eat protein and fiber.
 Both of these food types help slow down the absorption of sugar into your bloodstream.
 This prevents those big insulin releases and even those big sugar highs—all which lead to a sugar hangover.